-This year's budget reflects 35% of revenue allocated to Restoration/Construction activity whereas Planning/Permitting/Engineering services comprise 46% of the overall budget.
-In comparison the prior year yielded 72% Restoration/Construction and 20% Planning/Permitting/Engineering.
-Last year's increase was due to the construction of the Pine Gulch Ponds.
-Over the prior ten year period, the District has allocated an average of 50% to Restoration/Construction.
-This year the decrease in Restoration/Construction is due to an emphasis on carbon farm plan preparations and engineering assistance provided to landowners in designing drought relief projects.
+This year's budget reflects 54% of revenue allocated to Restoration/Construction activity whereas Planning/Permitting/Engineering services comprise 32% of the overall budget.
+In comparison the prior year yielded 35% Restoration/Construction and 46% Planning/Permitting/Engineering.
+The program increase for Restoration/Construction was due to the expected Pine Gulch Instream Flow Enhancement pond repairs.
+Over the prior ten-year period, the District has allocated an average of 50% to Restoration/Construction.